zynksoftware/Zynk-Workflow/_docs/webCRM-Connector/webCRM-Organisation-XML.md

 ## Identifiers
 The logic surrounding inserting/updating organisations works as follows:
-1. If an `<Id>1</Id>` is provided for the organisation, the exiting organisation with this id will be updated.
+1. If an `<Id>1</Id>` is provided for the organisation, the existing organisation with this id will be updated.
 2. If an `<ExternalId>1</ExternalId>` is provided for the organisation, and a match is found in Zynk's truth table, the existing organisation will be updated.
-3. If a `LookupField="ExtraCustom2"`is provided for Zynk will search for a match based on the data in the XML, and if a match is found the existing organisation will be updated.
+3. If a `LookupField="ExtraCustom2"`is provided Zynk will search for a match based on the data in the XML, and if a match is found the existing organisation will be updated.
 4. If none of the above conditions are fulfilled a new organisation will be created.

 ## Fields